acemod/ACE3/wiki/development/ace3-events-system.md

 * `[eventName, eventHandlerId] call ace_common_fnc_removeEventHandler` <br/> will remove a specific event handler of the event name, using the ID returned from `ace_common_fnc_addEventHandler`.
 * `[eventName] call ace_common_fnc_removeAllEventHandlers` <br/> will remove all event handlers for that type of event.

+### Synchronized Events
+* `[eventName, eventCodeBlock, ttlNumberOrCodeBlock] call ace_common_fnc_addSyncedEventHandler` <br/> adds a globally synchronized event handler which will expire events after the provided TTL, or the code returns true.
+* `[eventName] call ace_common_fnc_removeSyncedEventHandler` <br/> will remove a specific event handler of the event name, using the ID returned from `ace_common_fnc_addSyncedEventHandler`.
+* * `[eventName, args, ttlNumberOrCodeBlock] call ace_common_fnc_syncedEvent` <br/> calls a global synchronized event, which will also be run on JIP players unless it has expired; event will expire after the provided TTL, or the code returns true.

 ### Pattern:
 ```c++
 // tapper machine